onflow/Flow-Working-Groups/core_protocol_working_group/README.md

 For the near(er) future, we anticipate that the following research-and-development areas will be an important focus for the CP-WG.

-#### Dynamic Protocol State as a foundation for thread response capabilities, e.g. ban slashed node, revoke compromised keys, software upgrades
+#### Dynamic Protocol State as a foundation for threat response capabilities, e.g. ban slashed node, revoke compromised keys, software upgrades

 This work is a necessary premise for the Flow network to autonomously defend itself against malicious nodes within the network.
 On a technical level, the Dynamic Protocol State is the foundation for